Census Dots

 Native American/Other

-Of the 215 places in Connecticut, Sacred Heart University is the 143rd most populous.
+Sacred Heart University is ranked the 139th most populous place in Connecticut, out of 215 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Sacred Heart University was ranked the 143rd most populous place in the 2020 Census.

 Sacred Heart University's White Population